Green County authorities arrest man suspected in Janesville shooting

 Detective Lt.
 Chuck Aagaard told The Gazette at about 7:45 p.m. that detectives on scene were busy with an investigation and couldn't offer more details at the time.

-Janesville police plan to hold a press conference Thursday at the Janesville Police Department to give more details.
+Janesville police plan to hold a press conference at 2 p.m.
+Thursday at the Janesville Police Department to give more details.

 Resident Tiffany Buckner said she was at her home about a block north of the area police had blocked off and was out to get a soda when she heard "five or six gunshots."